 - J. Michael Straczynski got screwed out of his cut of the profits from Babylon 5.
 Fortunately, he was Doing It for the Art anyway.

 JMS: The show, all in, cost about $110 million to make.
 Each year of its original run, we know it showed a profit because they TOLD us so.
 And in one case, they actually showed us the figures.
 It's now been on the air worldwide for ten years.
 There's been merchandise, syndication, cable, books, you name it.
 The DVDs grossed roughly half a BILLION dollars (and that was just after they put out S5, without all of the S5 sales in).
 So what does my last profit statement say?
 We're $80 million in the red.
 Basically, by the terms of my contract, if a set on a WB movie burns down in Botswana, they can charge it against B5's profits.

-Harlan Ellison, in a clip from his film Dreams With Sharp Teeth, also discusses his involvement with Babylon 5, notably when Warner Bros. asked him to provide clearance rights for an interview he did during the show's production for inclusion on the DVD set.
+- Harlan Ellison, in a clip from his film Dreams With Sharp Teeth (which has been nicknamed "Pay the Writer" and is freely available online) also discusses his involvement with Babylon 5, notably when Warner Bros. asked him to provide clearance rights for an interview he did during the show's production for inclusion on the DVD set.
 When he asked what he would be paid, the studio told him that they didn't have enough money in the budget to pay him royalties (in addition to telling him that he'd have to go buy a copy of the DVD set in a store because they couldn't justify sending him a set).

 - In 2010, Rysher Entertainment, who produced Nash Bridges, claimed it didn't have to pay royalties to lead actor Don Johnson because they never made a profit from the show and didn't have to share anything with the actor.
 Johnson, whose contract stipulated he owned half the show's copyrights, sued the company and won $23 million.